The Real Difference Between a Latte and a Cappuccino

 As a result, the coffee expert says that people often feel the need to sweeten their cappuccinos and lattes with additional syrups or sugar.
-While oat milk may not be the best choice to pair with your cappuccino, there are two other milk alternatives that have similar qualities to traditional cow's milk.
+While oat milk may not be the best choice to pair with your cappuccino, two other, lesser-known milk alternatives have similar qualities to traditional cow's milk.

-"Macadamia and cashew milk have a natural sweetness and healthy fats in them, which not only make it easier for the baristas to use, but the flavors can complement the notes of the coffee rather than compete with them," says Moffatt.
+"Macadamia and cashew milk have a natural sweetness and healthy fats in them, which not only make it easier for the baristas to use, but the flavors can [also] complement the notes of the coffee, rather than compete with them," says Moffatt.
 And if you love java, make sure you check out the 25 Things That Happen to Your Body When You Drink Coffee.